jxnblk/blog/src/pages/interoperability.md

 Styled System is one small attempt at a higher level of abstraction on top of the current CSS-in-JS libraries.
 It's completely decoupled from Styled Components, Emotion, and even React itself.
-I don't know of anyone who is doing this, but it *could be* used to generate functional CSS utilitiies a la Tachyons if you were so inclined.
+I don't know of anyone who is doing this, but it *could be* used to generate functional CSS utilities a la Tachyons if you were so inclined.

 For the most part, Styled System uses CSS property names as React component props, which is something that other libraries do as well and doesn't require much additional learning if you already know some CSS.